PasqualeMainolfi/CoursesHub/COURSES/COME06/AudioAndMusicInformationProcessingForTheInternetAndMobilCommunication/SYLLABUS_AND_TOOLS.md

 - Explore streaming protocols like HTTP Live Streaming (HLS), User Datagram Protocol (UDP), Real-Time Messaging Protocol (RTMP), and Dynamic Adaptive Streaming over HTTP (DASH).
 - Deepen knowledge of Real-time Transport Protocol (RTP) and Real-time Control Protocol (RTCP) for real-time streaming.
 - Familiarize oneself with FFMPEG as a powerful tool for recording, converting, and manipulating audio-video streams.
+- Familiarize yourself with Jacktrip and the Jack Audio Connection Kit for routing and transmitting audio streams over a network.
 - Python and socket.
-- Live coding and Network Audio: send and receive audio data via UDP in Csound or Max/Msp.
+- Live coding and Network Audio: send and receive audio data via UDP in Csound or Max/Msp via Jacktrip.
 - Learn to design simple scripts for audio-video conversion.
 - Explore the utilization of frameworks or libraries for creating user interfaces.
 - Design and develop comprehensive applications for audio-video streaming.